 Do you know how to crochet, but feel like patterns are a foreign language?
 You’re not alone!

 Many of us crocheters learn how to do the stitches from a family member or friend, and don’t learn to read the patterns until much later.
 And it’s true, reading a pattern can be scary… but well worth learning how!
-Once you can read a pattern, you’ll be able to make anything!
+Once you can read crochet patterns, you’ll be able to make anything!

 The patterns you find here at Shiny Happy World are written in a little more “plain English” than you may see elsewhere – but we still use abbreviations and common conventions.
 I’ll walk you through the instructions for making Howie the Penguin’s wings below.
 (Howie is a free pattern you can find here.)